Chief layers of the abdominal wall include:

 As the embryo changes shape, the mesoblast layer starts to form and plays a vital role in the development of the basic abdominal wall structures.
 At about 3 to 4 weeks, the abdominal and thoracic cavities are distinct, and the folding of the embryo starts to develop along two perpendicular axes but in four directions: caudal, cranial, and laterally on each side.
 The cranial fold will contain the embryonic derivatives that eventually will come from the epigastric and thoracic walls.
 The caudal fold will lead to the development of the bladder, hindgut, and hypogastrium.
 The lateral folds will lead to the development of the lateral abdominal walls and midgut.

 The ectoderm will remain in continuity with the amnion and ultimately will form the umbilical ring around a yolk sac which is quickly dissolving.
 The umbilical ring contains the umbilical vessels, allantois, vitelline duct, extraembryonic coelom, and associated vitelline vessels.

-The next stage is the development of the abdominal wall from the 6 to 10 weeks.
+The next stage is the development of the abdominal wall at 6 to 10 weeks.
 As the midgut grows rapidly, it is at this stage that congenital defects of the abdominal wall appear.